IchanP/IoT-Summer/README.md

 This requires us to know the IP address of the Raspberry Pi, which can be found by connecting the Raspberry Pi to a monitor and hovering over the Wifi icon in the top right corner of the screen.
 There are other options of finding the IP address remotely which do not require plugging the Raspberry Pi into a monitor, but they are not covered in this tutorial.

+// TODO Explain how to setup Node-RED, InfluxDB and Grafana on the Raspberry Pi.

 ### Putting everything together

-// TODO needs an update

 ![Circuit Diagram](./img/diagram_bb.png)